NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 ### GridLayout

-In order to allow users to add to their grocery lists you need to add a few additional UI controls to the list page.
-While you could layout these elements with a `<StackLayout>`, let’s look at how to create a slightly more complex layout using the `<GridLayout>` element.
+In order to allow users to add to their grocery lists, you need to add a few additional UI controls to the list page.
+While you could use a simple `<StackLayout>` to stack up the controls you need, let’s look at how to create a slightly more complex layout using the `<GridLayout>` element.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add a GridLayout